theonethread/falkor-plugin-example/readme.md

 ### **GitHub Actions**

-The workflows can be found [here](https://github.com/theonethread/falkor-plugin-example/blob/develop/.github/workflows "Open").
+The workflow can be found [here](https://github.com/theonethread/falkor-plugin-example/blob/develop/.github/workflows "Open").

 #### **Continuous Integration**

-Automatic builds are achieved via GitHub actions, CI will make nightly builds of the `develop` branch (using Ubuntu image), and test `master` when there is a pull request, or commit on it (using Ubuntu - Win - MacOS image matrix).
+Automatic builds are achieved via GitHub actions, CI will make nightly builds of the `develop` branch (using Ubuntu image).

 ### **Security**